-Activist | Co-Founder of Free the Children | Co-Founder and Co-CEO of Me to We
+Activist | Co-Founder of We Charity (Formerly Free The Children and Me to We)

 Marc graduated from Harvard University with a degree in International Relations.
-He won a Rhodes Scholarship and completed a law degree from Oxford University.
+He won a Rhodes Scholarship, and completed a law degree from Oxford University.
 He has also received 10 honorary doctorates and degrees for his work in the fields of education and human rights.

 He is the recipient of many honors, including the Order of Canada, and was selected by the World Economic Forum as one of the world’s Young Global Leaders.
 Marc was also inducted into Canada’s Walk of Fame for his humanitarian efforts and his work to empower youth to change the world.